 In today’s episode of Fit and Fabulous, we’re talking all things sleep.
-The health and productivity benefits of a good nights sleep.
+Did you know that sleep is one of the main pillars of health?
+Plus a good sleep habit can help you to loose weight.
 Plus how to make sure we do get enough (so that we can feel fit and fabulous.)

 We all know that sleep is good for us.
 Who hasn’t been on the wrong end of someone who hasn’t slept well?
 I’m like an angry bear who’s slept in an ant’s nest when I don’t get enough.
 In recent years scientists have discovered what goes on in our brains and bodies whilst we sleep.
 What they have discovered is fascinated.
 Dr Zarrin Shaikh, is here to tell us all about sleep.

 The “circadian rhythm” is the 24 hour rhythm that our bodies follow.
 Our brain generates this rhythm.